 Leather upholstery is the ultimate luxury for a piece of furniture.
 It looks beautiful in any style living room, and unlike fabric, it gets better as it ages.
 However, leather is also an investment, and you want to be sure that you’ve chosen your purchase well before spending the money.

-Since we already covered our favorite individual leather sofas of 2020, here we’ll share the brands that offer the best leather sofas in terms of quality, style, value, durability, and customer service.
+Since we already covered our favorite individual leather sofas, here we’ll share the brands that offer the best leather sofas in terms of quality, style, value, durability, and customer service.